 Isola: linking tradition and modernity

-Isola (Italian for “island”) is not actually surrounded by water, but hemmed in as it is by railways and the Garibaldi train station, this unique neighbourhood boasts a distinctive “urban island” character all its own.
+Isola (Italian for “island”) is not actually surrounded by water but hemmed in as it is by railways and the Garibaldi train station, this unique neighborhood boasts a distinctive “urban island” character all its own.
 Over the past decade or so, modern ramen restaurants and exclusive designer shops have spring up all around its traditional botteghes and trattorias.
-Isola iw a wonderful area for a stroll, with a bustling street market on Via Garigliano every Tuesday and Saturday, and some of Italy’s finest street art.
+Isola is a wonderful area for a stroll, with a bustling street market on Via Garigliano every Tuesday and Saturday, and some of Italy’s finest street art.
 No list of what to see in Milan would be complete without a glimpse of one of the many portraits of Arnold (Gary Coleman’s character from the cult TV hit Diff’rent Strokes) by Zibe, one of Milan’s most renowned artists.

 Navigli: Venice isn’t the only town with canals